Shut In (2016 film): Plot

 Mary is in the basement when the lights go out.
-Mary sees Tom, and just then, Stephen appears and knocks her out.
+She sees Tom, and just then, Stephen appears and knocks her out.
 Mary regains consciousness—bound, gagged, and naked in the bathtub, with Stephen bathing her.
-He reveals to Mary how he woke up in the hospital after the accident with her there.
-He didn't move or speak so that he could relish her attention.
+He reveals how he woke up in the hospital after the accident with her there.
+He did not move or speak so that he could relish her attention.
 He believes that for six months they were happy together, but then Tom arrived.

 It is revealed that Tom has been living in the crawlspace, rather than having been transferred to Boston.
-When Tom saw Stephen moving around, Stephen blocked him in the crawlspace, hoping he would starve to death.
-Stephen has been keeping Mary disoriented by slipping her his medicine, which not only allows him to walk around at night, but also confuses Mary when she sees Tom.
+When Tom saw Stephen moving around, Stephen blocked him in the crawlspace, hoping that he would starve to death.
+Stephen has been keeping Mary disoriented by slipping her his medicine, which not only allows him to walk around at night, but also confuses her when she sees Tom.
 Stephen forces Mary to swallow another pill, then goes to deal with Tom.
 Alone in the tub, Mary uses a bottle of shampoo to both slip her bonds and induce vomiting to expel the pill.
-Dr. Wilson rushes to Mary's house, but wrecks his car on the way.
+Wilson rushes to Mary's house, but wrecks his car en route.
 His attempt to call the police is unsuccessful due to the ice storm.
-Mary finds Stephen and Tom in the basement where Stephen is planning to murder Tom, and learns that Stephen killed his father on purpose.
+Mary finds Stephen and Tom in the basement where Stephen is planning to murder Tom, and learns that Stephen killed Richard on purpose.
 Mary and Tom escape the basement and hide in a closet.

-Dr. Wilson arrives to warn Mary, only to be attacked and stabbed by Stephen.
+Wilson arrives to warn Mary, only to be attacked and stabbed by Stephen.
 Mary tries to leave and discovers Doug's body blocking the door.
-Dr. Wilson, with his dying breath, advises Mary to play along with Stephen's delusion.
+Wilson, before dying, advises Mary to play along with Stephen's delusion.
 Stephen has nailed all of the doors and windows shut to prevent them from escaping, Mary breaks a skylight and pulls Tom up to climb out.
-Mary plays along with Stephen's delusions until she is able to escape.
+Mary plays along with Stephen's delusions until she can escape.
 Mary and Tom run to the lake, where Stephen attempts to drown Tom in the freezing water.
 Mary grabs the hammer Stephen dropped and hits him in the head, killing him.
-Days later, Mary and Tom are seen arriving at the Child and Adoption center.
+Days later, Mary and Tom go to the Child and Adoption center.